spiwokv/Rtutorial/lessons/05_random_numbers.md

 ### Random numbers in R
 R can generate random numbers with different distributions.
-It is possible to generate ten random number with normal distribution with mean set to 20 and standart deviation set to 2:
+It is possible to generate ten random number with normal distribution with mean set to 20 and standart deviation set to 2 (defaul values are 0 and 1, respectively):
 ```R
 x<-rnorm(10, mean=20, sd=2)
 x